What you put in your body is especially important when it comes to training and sport.

 - Grains and potatoes: 4-6 portions a day

-- Calcium-rich foods such as leafy green veggies, seeds, oranges, beans, cashews, almonds and tofu: 2-4 portions a day
+- Calcium-rich foods such dairy alternatives fortified with calcium, leafy green veggies, seeds, oranges, beans, cashews, almonds and tofu: 2-4 portions a day

 - Protein-rich foods such as quinoa, legumes, seitan (wheat protein), tofu and nuts: 2-4 portions a day

-- Healthy Fats such as chia seeds, coconuts, avocados and walnuts: 1-2 portions a day
+- Healthy Fats such as chia seeds, flax seeds, avocados and walnuts: 1-2 portions a day

 2. Get the right fuel on match day